-These step by step instructions will teach you how to make sausages.
+These step by step instructions will teach you how to make homemade sausages.

 At no additional cost to you, I make a small commission for purchases made through links in this post.